-The best hotel card with free nights is the IHG® Rewards Premier Credit Card because it offers a free night each account anniversary and gives a 4th night free every time you redeem your points to book a stay of 3 or more nights.
+The best hotel credit card that offers free nights is the IHG® Rewards Premier Credit Card.
+This card offers a free night each account anniversary and gives a 4th night free every time you redeem your points to book a stay of 3 nights or more.
 Free nights are valid for any IHG booking with a redemption value of 40,000 points or less.
-The IHG Premier also offers 140,000 points for spending $3,000 in the first 3 months of account opening.
-The annual fee is $99, but its perks more than cover this cost as long as you are able to take advantage of them.
+The annual fee is $99, but its perks outweigh this cost.

 The IHG Premier is not the only card that offers free nights, though.
 The cards below also offer free nights upon account approval, after account anniversaries, or after you spend a certain amount.

 If you don’t plan to always stay at the same hotel chain, you should consider a general travel rewards card.
 A good example is The Platinum Card® from American Express, as it offers 5 points / $1 spent on prepaid hotel reservations and airfare booked through Amex Travel (up to $500,000 spent per year).

 In addition, with the American Express Platinum card you get complimentary Gold status in the Hilton and Marriott Bonvoy membership programs.
 These benefits will give you room upgrades and opportunities to accelerate your earning of free nights, once enrolled.